macedonga/beunblurred/README.md

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https://github.com/macedonga/beunblurred)

-**This is not reccomended for public use, as it will probably get blocked by BeReal after a while.**
+> **This is not reccomended for public use, as it will probably get blocked by BeReal after a while.**
-If you want to host a public instance of BeUnblurred, you should probably host it yourself.
+If you want to host a public instance of BeUnblurred, you should probably host it yourself on a VPS or home server.